Home / Blog /

 Brown rice, on the other hand, is a whole grain with only the outer husk removed, retaining the bran and germ.
 This makes it richer in fibre, vitamins, and minerals compared to white rice.

 • Glycaemic Index: The GI in brown rice is moderate, typically around 50-55.
-The lower glycemic index in brown rice causes a slower and more gradual increase in blood glucose levels.
+The lower glycaemic index in brown rice causes a slower and more gradual increase in blood glucose levels.

 • Brown rice has more fibre, which slows down the digestion and absorption of carbohydrates.
 This leads to a slower increase in blood sugar levels.
 Eating brown rice can help keep blood sugar levels stable, usually staying below 8 mmol/L.